Bit-Nation/Pangea-Docs/README.md

 ### Languages and Frameworks

  -  [Panthalassa](https://github.com/Bit-Nation/BITNATION-Panthalassa), our mesh network backend is made in Golang.
- -  [Pangea](https://github.com/Bit-Nation/BITNATION-Pangea) is our frontend under heavy redevelopment, the new version will be made with React Native.
+ -  [Pangea](https://github.com/Bit-Nation/BITNATION-Pangea-react) is our frontend under heavy redevelopment, this new version is made with React Native.
  -  The [entity framework](https://github.com/Bit-Nation/BITNATION-Framework) is made in Solidity.
  -  The [registry](https://github.com/Bit-Nation/BITNATION-Registry) will be merged in the framework, it is in solidity too.